MartinDupont/mutation-rates/README.md

-# Bacterial Mutation Rates Project
+# Inferring essential genes using only genomic data
 This repository is my first genomics project, created as a portfolio piece and a learning exercise in the field.

 I decided to pursue an original research question, not only because it is more interesting for me, but also because